pfdubois/BridgeBidding/source/NoTrump.rst

   Learn :ref:`Lebensohl <Lebensohl>` eventually.
 * Alternate :ref:`Advanced Runouts <AdvancedRunouts>`.

-Note that you don't really need special bids for 5-5 in the majors:
+Note that you don't really need special bids for 5-5 in the majors, as explained in :ref:`Responding When 5-5 <responding55>`.

--  With a sub-invitational hand, transfer to your best suit and then pass.
--  With an invitational hand, transfer to hearts and then bid 2♠.
--  With a game-forcing hand transfer to spades and then bid 4♥.
--  With slam interest, transfer to spades and then bid 3♥.